We start via Zoom October 13, 2021

 Our jobs are really hard right now as we prepare for another pandemic winter.

 Thanks for being on the front lines as we both hold others while holding ourselves and our families/communities during this time.
 There is so much grief-I would say we are dealing with complex and compounded grief at this point, especially with climate change, and the fact that it really seems that the world systems are falling apart.

 I have created this group specifically for you–the ones that are holding us all together.

 And I will be honest, I created this group with myself in mind and heart.

-I woke up a few months ago at 4:19am with so much anxiety that I couldn’t go back to sleep.
+I woke up a year ago at 4:19am with so much anxiety that I couldn’t go back to sleep.
 So for two hours I ruminated about everything that is weighing heavy on my heart as well as the hearts of my clients.
 Eventually I went back to sleep, but later that day I thought-I know I am not the only one that needs support right now.

 So this group has a dual purpose because I want to be able to reach more people with better grief support.
 So I came up with this brilliant idea for other therapists: to create a space for your grief be witnessed and held while simultaneously learning how be a better grief supporter.

 Here are the deets!